Xi to host first China-Central Asia summit this month - ExBulletin

 Xi to host first China-Central Asia summit this month

-BEIJING (Reuters) – President Xi Jinping will hold a two-day summit with the leaders of five Central Asian countries next week, Beijing announced on Monday (May 8), as China strives to increase its influence in the region.
+BEIJING, China — President Xi Jinping will host a two-day summit with leaders of five Central Asian countries next week, Beijing said Monday, as China strives to increase its influence in the region.

 Leaders of Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan are expected to attend the China-Central Asia Summit from May 18 to 19, the Chinese Foreign Ministry said.